SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/zapit.md

 ---

 Zapit is point-based (scanner-based) optostimulator system for head-fixed mouse behavioral tasks.
+The system can photostimulate near-simultaneously up to 20 locations on the dorsal brain surface.
 The software will run on a variety of hardware designs and experimental paradigms.
 A user-friendly MATLAB GUI handles creation of stimulus sets, scanner calibration, and alignment of stereotaxic coordinates to the sample.
 The experiment itself is run via a MATLAB API: using a small number of simple commands the user can initiate and stop optostimulation, and handle trial logging to disk.
 There is a Python wrapper for the MATLAB API and support for presenting stimuli in other programming languages.

 Zapit is a collaboration between the AMF and several SWC labs.
-Click [HERE](https://doi.org/10.1101/2024.02.12.579892) to read our pre-print.
+We have a [bioRxiv pre-print](https://doi.org/10.1101/2024.02.12.579892) and the project is fully available on [GitHub](https://github.com/Zapit-Optostim).